- Plesk Onyx for Linux

 What is the difference between Domain disk space and Hard disk quota?

-Note: (Linux hosting) Confirm that your operating system supports hard disk quota before you set any value other than Unlimited.
-In case you define a hard quota when it is not supported, you will get a synchronization conflict on all the plan's subscriptions /213903545
+Note: (Linux hosting) Confirm that the operating system supports hard disk quota before setting any value other than Unlimited.
+In case of definition a hard quota when it is not supported, a synchronization conflict occurs on all the plan's subscriptions.

-Service Plans > select a plan > Permissions
+Allow permission Hard disk quota assignment in Service Plans > select a plan > Permissions.

 Go to Subscriptions > select a subscription > Websites & Domains -> Web Hosting Access type the desired value in megabytes into the Hard disk quota box.